alexfranco12/mise-en-place/README.md

 ![Wireframe Recipe Card](./readme-images/wireframe-recipecard.png)

-## User Stories
+## User Stories (MVP)
 - As a user, I want to log on and see new recipes so that I may feel inspired.
-- As a user, I want to be able to filter by dietary restrictions to avoid falling ill or having a reaction.
+- As a user, I want to be able to filter by dietary restrictions.
 - As a user, I want to preview pictures to see what I am having for a meal
 - As a user, I want to be able to search for a specific recipe so that I don't have to go down the rabbit hole of filtering.
 - As a user, I want to see a short description of the meal.